stephenscript/boogle/README.md

 ## Changelog

+### 1.1.2

+- Updated description of app in package.json
+- Resolved premature rerouting and subsequent UI flashing by removing use of onWebNavigation listener

 ### 1.1.1

 - Updated extension behavior to only add &udm=14 param if no udm param is already present to prevent forceful redirects from images, etc.